Nobuo Suga

 Nobuo Suga (born December 17, 1933) is a Japanese biologist noted for his research on the neurophysiology of hearing, and echolocation in bats.

 Life

 After earning a bachelor's degree in biology at Tokyo Metropolitan University in 1958, Nobuo studied for his doctoral thesis on the neurophysiology of hearing with Yatsuji Katsuki at the Tokyo Medical and Dental University.
 His early research attracted the attention of Vincent Wigglesworth of Cambridge University, a prominent insect researcher, and Donald Griffin of Harvard University, who studied bats.
-From there, his career took him to UCLA and UC San Diego School of Medicine, before finally arriving at Washington University in St. Louis.
+From there, his career took him to University of California, Los Angeles and UC San Diego School of Medicine, before finally arriving at Washington University in St. Louis.
 Suga became a U.S. citizen in 1993, prompted by an incident at St. Louis Lambert International Airport where a customs agent couldn't recognize Suga's picture on his green card, issued in 1966.